shenxianpeng/blog/source/_posts/2019/05/jenkins-windows-agent.md

 You’ll be asked to restart your computer as part of this process.

+### 7. .NET Framework 2.0 or later is required on this computer to run a Jenkins agent as a Windows service

+Need to upgrade your .NET Framework.
+Here is a [link](https://shenxianpeng.github.io/2020/07/jenkins-windows-agent-connect-problem/) for update .NET Framework.

 ### 6. more connect jenkins agent problem on windows

 Please refer to this link https://github.com/jenkinsci/windows-slaves-plugin/blob/master/docs/troubleshooting.adoc